 Dr Dietz has a thorough discussion of the topic here: http://www.high-altitude-medicine.com/water.html

 Phil is right...not a lot of portable options for pesticides.
 For protozoa, turbid water, and other nasties, a portable filter like a Katadyn or MSR will work.
 If you want to zap protozoa and viruses, then a UV light like a Steripen is supposes to work.
 For heavy metals, distillation and flocculation is supposed to work.
 I am not associated to any of these products but you can read lots of reviews on the net.
-There is also a good water guide that you can read on the Katadyn website. about 7 years ago
+There is also a good water guide that you can read on the Katadyn website. over 7 years ago

 Check out water purification wands.
 I had a friend use one in Nepal and never got sick.
 She 'wanded' my tap water in Thailand - same thing - perfectly healthy!
 They're easy, compact and non-toxic.
 Some info here: http://www.nytimes.com/2008/03/02/business/02novel.html

-A quick search online will give you plenty of other great info. about 7 years ago
+A quick search online will give you plenty of other great info. over 7 years ago

 There are no nutrients in water.
 It does pick up minerals as it runs over and through the Earth.
 Those minerals and the amounts all vary by location and by day to day.
 None of those minerals are considered nutrients of water and can be gotten from other sources.